 Our youth minister is biblically sound in every respect.
 In fact, it is difficult to find someone who is so well-liked, does an excellent job with the youth, and yet has an obvious Bible-based approach.
 We trust the Bible as a reliable guide in this troubled world.

-We believe in God our Father who created the universe, our world and everything good, right and perfect in it (Gen. 1:1; Jas.
-1:17)
+We believe in God the Father, who created the universe; our world; and everything good, right, and perfect in it (Gen. 1:1; Jas.
+1:17).

-We believe that Jesus is the Son of God; that he died on the cross for the remission of our sins; that he was buried in a tomb and raised to life again on the third day (John 3:16; 1 Co.
-15:1-4)
+We believe that Jesus is the Son of God; that he died on the cross for the remission of our sins; that he was buried in a tomb; and raised to life again on the third day (John 3:16; 1 Cor.
+15:1-4).

-We believe in the Holy Spirit the third person in the Godhead who inspired the apostles and their associates to compose the Holy Scriptures (2 Tim.
+We believe in the Holy Spirit, one of the three divine members of the Godhead, who inspired the apostles and prophets to compose the Holy Scriptures (2 Tim.
 3:16-17; 2 Pet.
-1:20-21)
+1:20-21).

-We seek to worship God according to the New Testament and to the example of the New Testament church.
-We meet upon the first day of every week or Sunday (1 Co.
+We seek to worship God according to the New Testament and the example of the New Testament church.
+We meet on the first day of every week or Sunday (1 Cor.
 16:2), partake of the Lord's Supper upon the first day of every week (Acts 20:7), sing with a cappella music (Eph.
-5:19; Col. 3:16), give upon the first day of every week as we have been prospered (1 Cor.
+5:19; Col. 3:16), give of our means on the first day of every week proportionally as we prosper (1 Cor.
 16:2), preach and teach the Bible as our only doctrine (2 Tim.
 4:2), and close our prayers in the name of Jesus (John 14:14).